naubiomech/TeensyNanoExoCode/README.md

 This code is for the CAN based motors on boards where the nano handles low frequency sampling (eg. battery voltage), and Bluetooth communication; and the teensy handles high frequency sampling and controls.
 Check out the [Documentation Folder](/Documentation) for details.

-All changes to main require a pull request to be reviewed by one other person.
+All changes to main require a pull request to be reviewed by another person.
 Please follow the Github Flow Branch Strategy, detailed [here](https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy#github-flow-branch-strategy).
+In this branch strategy the main branch is protected from frequent pushes and should at all times be deployable.
+New features are added in what are called feature branches.
+Feature branches should be created frequently for every small change, there should be no direct changes to main!
+You can and should push changes to feature branches very frequently.
+Once you have THOROUGHLY tested you're feature branch, you may submit a pull request to main.
+The feature branch should have a descriptive name.
+For example, if you're working on implementing a new hip controller the branch name would be 'controllername-hip-controller'.

 ## Common Code (Mixed [in progress])